arinavasileva/TextBasedRpgProject/README.md

-Certainly!
-Below is a formatted version of the readme file:

----

 # Mind Games: A Haunting Escape

 Welcome to **Mind Games: A Haunting Escape**, a text-based adventure game where you find yourself trapped in an ancient, haunted mansion.
 Your only chance of escape lies in unraveling the secrets of the mansion and helping the restless spirits find peace.